 School Trips & Visits

-We place great importance on this aspect of school life and encourage all pupils to take part in activities that enhance their rounded education.
+We place great importance on this aspect of school life and encourage all pupils to take part in activities that enhance their education.
+Recent day trips have included:

 - Neasden Temple

 - Morden Mosque